Sanskargupta0/Rock_Paper_Scissors/README.md

 4. The result of the round (win, lose, or tie) will be displayed on the screen.

-5. Also you can see your win strick!
+5. Also you can see your win streak!

 6. Keep playing to see if you can beat the computer!